 If you have changed your name by marriage, civil partnership or court order, you may apply for a passport in your new name by submitting your original marriage certificate or final court order.
 If your U.S. passport was issued more than twelve months ago, please follow the instructions for a routine passport renewal.
 If your U.S. passport was issued within the last twelve months, please click here.

-Changes of Name by Statutory Declaration/Change of Name Deed
+Change of Name by Statutory Declaration/Change of Name Deed ("deed poll")

 Divorced/ Dissolution of Civil Partnership/ Widowed Applicants Reverting to Birth or Formal Legal Name